A Rich Heritage

 Presbyterian Communities of South Carolina is part of a rich heritage of service to people of all faiths.
 During the early 1950s, ministers and church leaders of the Presbyterian Church in South Carolina had a vision to serve seniors.
 Residents, families, and employees can feel proud to be part of the legacy of an established organization that holds a high standard for its mission and ministry.

 Since 1958, Presbyterian Communities of South Carolina (PCSC), a ministry of the Presbyterian churches in South Carolina, has been fulfilling its mission to enrich the lives of seniors of all faiths.
-PCSC includes five Life Plan Communities (formerly known as continuing care retirement communities) at locations across the state, including Clinton, Easley, Florence, Columbia, and Summerville.
+PCSC includes six Life Plan Communities (formerly known as continuing care retirement communities) at locations across the state, including Clinton, Easley, Florence, Columbia, and Summerville.

 Two names figure prominently and are entwined in the early beginnings of the Presbyterian Home of South Carolina (now Presbyterian Communities of South Carolina) – Reverend Dr. Charles Robert Tapp and Reverend Dr. William McLeod Frampton, Jr. It was during Dr. Tapp’s ministry at the Summerville Presbyterian Church in the early 1950s that the Synod of South Carolina began to make earnest plans for a church-sponsored retirement home.
 A study committee was deemed necessary and Dr. Frampton was appointed chairman.